 There are many different methods that can be employed to reduce the amount of noise in your images but I have always found it easier to reduce noise in Photoshop.
-The debate on the best software for removing noise will always be there as new and existing software continues to develop and become more sophisticated and if ever my methods change I will update this post accordingly.
+The debate on How to reduce noise in Photoshop and best software for removing noise will always be there as new and existing software continues to develop and become more sophisticated.

 Photoshop is just one of many excellent packages out there and I have tried most of them but I always end up going back to adobe.
 I think it is mainly because I am just used to using it so much and find it frustrating using other packages and therefore I have focused this around Photoshop as these are the methods I use on my own photographs.